 English is a compulsory subject until students gain NCEA Level 2.
-For most students the study of English does not lead directly to a career but develops the skills that are the building blocks of competence in most areas of endeayour.
+For most students the study of English does not lead directly to a career but develops the skills that are the building blocks of competence in most areas of endeavour.

-For a closer look at where each English course leads and the pathways through the NCEA Levels, see the diagram on page 36 overleaf.
+For a closer look at where each English course leads and the pathways through the NCEA Levels, see the diagram on page 35 overleaf.

-Year 11 - Level 1 Year 12 - Level 2 Year 13 - Level 3
+Year 11 Year 12 - Level 2 Year 13 - Level 3

 English English English

-English Language Learner Department (ELL) English Language Learner Department (ELL) English Language Learner Department (ELL)
+English Language Learner (ELL) English Language Learner (ELL) English Language Learner (ELL)

+English for Literacy English for Literacy English for Literacy

+Drama Drama Drama

 Media Studies Media Studies

-Thematic Studies in English Thematic Studies in English Thematic Studies in English

-Drama Drama Drama

 Classical Studies Classical Studies